andymckay/blog/content/about.md

 title: About this blog
 ---

-Grumpy Old Hiker is a blog about hiking, backpacking, and the outdoors.
-Proud Canadian 🇨🇦
+This is a blog about hiking and the outdoors in general.
+I'm a grumpy old hiker, based in North Vancouver, BC.
+I spend time backpacking if I can, in BC and around the world.